bes-ptah/winbatchOS/README.md

 NI 9 - Long-Term Release - August 2021

-NI 10 - minor version - October 2021
+NI 10 - minor version - October 2021 - 16.1 Patch Update

 NI 10.1 - first version of WinBatchX was released one year ago.

 NI 11 - minor version - NI 12 prerelease

+- Expect lots of new features to come into the desktop!

-NI 12 - Long-Term Release - December 2021/January 2022
+NI 12 - Long-Term Release - December 2021/January/Febuary/March 2022

 *To be announced